Criminal Division / City Prosecutor's Office

 If you are interested in volunteering or completing your internship with the City Prosecutor’s Office, please contact the volunteer coordinator to determine what opportunities are available at this time.

 Please also review the Volunteer Information Packet below for additional details and general requirements.
-If applications are being accepted, please request a Volunteer Application complete and submit your Volunteer Application in person or via e-mail, attention Debbie Vazquez, Sr. Criminal Analyst/Volunteer Coordinator.
+If applications are being accepted, please complete and submit your Volunteer Application in person or via e-mail, attention Debbie Vazquez, Sr. Criminal Analyst/Volunteer Coordinator.